ringcentral/ringcentral-web-phone/README.md

 - generate api reference
 - every api call must await for status ready
   - so that in test cases we don't need to wait for timeout
-- caller invite Call-ID different from callee invite Call-ID?
+- caller invite Call-Id different from callee invite Call-Id?
+- test case will fail if callee running in a browser tab